friedrichkilian/FontSync/README.md

 - [ ] compatibility for Windows and Linux
     - [ ] auto-detection
-    - [ ] .exe for Windows / .App for macOS / .py and .deb for Linux
 - [ ] a GUI for simpler use
 - [ ] an installation utility
     - [ ] an uninstallation utility